philabrams/DigitalBits/docs/fuzzing.md

 For a good place to start, check out some of the existing [AFL scripts and libraries][8] on Github.

+## Comparing changes against master

+Any changes to the fuzzer should be compared to master to make sure we aren't introducing undesirable behavior.
+A screenshot of the TUI mentioned above after running the fuzzer for similar times should be posted to the PR, but there is an important point to be aware of - you need to make sure to run the same testcases against master and the PR.
+Running `make fuzz` twice will use different runs of `gen-fuzz`, so comparisons will not be meaningful.

+What should be done instead is first create the `min-testcases` directory using `make fuzz` or `make fuzz-testcases` (the former will create the tests and run afl, while the latter will just create the tests).
+Then you can run `afl-fuzz -m 500 -M main -t 250 -i min-testcases -o fuzz-findings ./digitalbits-core fuzz --ll ERROR --process-id 0 --mode=${FUZZER_MODE} @@` with multiple versions of core, which will use the `min-testcases` directory previously created.
+If you are using two directories to test master vs a PR, then you'll need to copy `min-testcases` to the other directory.

 ## Future directions